rebeccoder/milestone-project-one/README.md

 [View the live project here.](https://rebeccoder.github.io/milestone-project-one/index.html)

 This is the website for Revive Juicebar in Newport.
-It is desinged to be accessible and functional for all different devices and create a positive use experience
+It is desinged to be accessible and functional for all different devices and create a positive user experience

 <h2 align="center"><img src= "assets/images/mockup.png"></h2>